ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 ## Detection time

 Alerting after using 0.023% of our error budget is going to generate too many noisy alerts for non-significant events.
 Instead of designing alerts based on error rates, we could start from error budget consumption, and only alert after a **significant** amount of budget has been consumed.
-For example, we could alert after using 10% of our budget.
+For example, we could **alert after using 10% of our budget**.
 For a burn rate of 1, it takes 3 days to consume 10% of the budget.

 What happens to **detection time** for different error rates if we use a 3 day alert window?